 (2.)
-Notice of opportunity for the owner or operator to present in writing, within 15 calendar days after notification of the intended denial,
+Notice of opportunity for the owner or operator to present in writing, within 15 calendar days after notification of the intended denial, additional information or arguments to the Administrator before further action on the request.

 (IV) The Administrator's final determination to deny any request for an extension will be in writing and will set forth the specific grounds on which the denial is based.
 The final determination will be made within 30 calendar days after presentation of additional information or argument (if the application is complete), or within 30 calendar days after the final date specified for the presentation if no presentation is made.